leah-massey/ToDo-List/readme.md

 </p>

 IMPROVEMENTS:
-- The next stage for this project will be to create a login so that a user doesn't have to take on the chores of others.
+- The next stage for this project will be to create a login so that a user doesn't have to take on the chores of others (because we have enough chores for ourselves already!).
-- There is a slight lag when launching this app, so the chores from the database take a 20 seconds or so to arrive.
+- There is a slight lag when launching this app, so the chores from the database take a 20 seconds or so to arrive - this needs improving.